Evelle J. Younger: Career

 Younger served in the United States Army during World War II as well as Korea.
 He was a municipal judge in California from 1953 to 1958 and a superior court judge in California from 1958 to 1964, when he became district attorney of Los Angeles County.
 He also rose to the rank of Major General in the US Air Force Reserve, and was the first to be promoted to the rank of Brigadier General (Reserve) as a Special Agent in the AF Office of Special Investigations.

 Early in his career as a judge, Younger hosted KTLA's weekly crime drama Armchair Detective, and was later a consultant and presiding judge on the reality show Traffic Court on KABC-TV.
 He also authored the book Judge and Prosecutor in Traffic Court.

 During his time as the Los Angeles district attorney, he oversaw criminal cases which included the prosecutions of Charles Manson and Sirhan Sirhan.
 He is the first prosecutor in the United States to prosecute mass felony charges against college campus demonstrators in the 1960s.
 Younger was elected as the 26th Attorney General of California, the first Republican in a generation to do so.

 As the Attorney General, Younger helped develop the California Environmental Quality Act.
 He also advocated for a broad interpretation of its applicability, filing a brief in the landmark case Friends of Mammoth v.
 Board of Supervisors in 1972.
 The ruling in the case was considered one of the most important for environmental rulings, requiring an evaluation of environmental impact prior to any public agency sanction of new construction.
-In the 1978 Republican primary, Younger defeated Edward M. Davis, Kenneth L. Maddy, and Pete Wilson to win the Republican gubernatorial nomination.
-He was defeated in the general election by incumbent Jerry Brown.
+In the 1978 Republican primary, Younger defeated Edward M. Davis, Kenneth L. Maddy, and Pete Wilson (who would win both the Republican primary and the office twelve years later) to win the Republican gubernatorial nomination.
+He lost the general election to incumbent Jerry Brown by a landslide.